The Backbone of Trauma-informed AI is Trauma-informed Care AI and Holistic Recovery

 Schedule my Availability to Share Hope

-Presentations Created and Designed to Inspire Hope
+Keynote Presentations Designed to Inspire Purpose and Hope

 Finding Purpose and not Giving Up after Brain Injury